-2.2 Does an income trust's distributable cash provide an investor with a consistent rate of return?
+2.2 Do income trusts provide investors with a consistent rate of return?

 No. In many ways, investing in an income trust is more like an investment in an equity security rather than in a debt security.
-A fundamental characteristic that distinguishes income trust units from traditional fixedincome securities is that the income trust does not have a fixed obligation to make payments to investors.
+A fundamental characteristic that distinguishes income trust units from traditional fixed-income securities is that the income trust does not have a fixed obligation to make payments to investors.
 In other words, it has the ability to reduce or suspend distributions if circumstances warrant (see section 2.3 below for further details).
-The trust's ability to consistently make distributions to unitholders will fluctuate depending on the operations of the operating entity or the performance of the income trust's assets (such as incomeproducing real estate properties or oil- and gas-producing properties).
+In contrast to a traditional fixed-income security, the trust's ability to consistently make distributions to unitholders is closely tied to the operations of the operating entity or the performance of the income trust's assets.
+The performance of the operating entity may fluctuate from period to period, which might impact both the distributions paid and value of the issuer's units.